ARStark/Proof-Of-Concept/Pi-Pic-Integration/README.md

 # Pi - Pic Integration

 An implemetation of a very simple communication protocol between a Raspberry Pi 3 and PIC32MX250F128B.
 Currently only supports from Pi to Pic communication.
-I currently have no need to set up communication the other way but will implement that later.
+I currently have no need to set up communication the other way but I will implement that later.

 *Pi-to-Pic.py* is the file that runs on the Raspbeery Pi 3.
 It uses a Playstation 3 DualShock3 controller to send commands to the Pic over a serial port.